 One update process takes approx 1 hour (download, merge and verify) on a fast local SSD.

-The automated update system is available on Windows, Mac and Linux for customers with an active subscription to the Business Production Package.
-Visit the automatic update page, download the script for your OS and get your credentials:
+The automated update system is available on Windows, Mac, and Linux for customers with an active subscription to the Business Production Package.
+Visit the automatic update page (that is available under Business and Partner subscriptions), download the script for your OS and get your credentials:

 Then run the script: